How to Strengthen Your Hair

 “Use products that infuse the hair with keratin and proteins,” said Thomas.
 Keratin is the protein that your hair follicles produce to make your hair shafts, and it’s what gives your hair its strength and resilience.

-All of VEGAMOUR’s shampoos and conditioners, whether from our GRO, GRO+ Advanced or ENSO lines, contain our patented vegan protein, Karmatin™, to help fortify each and every strand, leaving it silky smooth and better equipped to stand up to external stressors like weather, pollutants and hair styling.
+All of VEGAMOUR’s shampoos and conditioners, whether from our GRO and GRO+ Advanced, contain our patented vegan protein, Karmatin™, to help fortify each and every strand, leaving it silky smooth and better equipped to stand up to external stressors like weather, pollutants and hair styling.

 And when it comes to washing and water temperature, Dr. Kemmy suggests using cool water to wash the hair.
 This will minimize how much natural moisture is stripped from your hair.
 Also, you should avoid being too aggressive on wet hair when drying.
 For example, instead of rubbing your hair with a towel, blot it instead.